trec-kba/streamcorpus/README.rst

 processing pipelines that apply natural language processing tools to large streams of text.
 It offers these benefits:

-* Based on Thrift, so is fast to serialize/deserialize and has easy to use language bindings for most languages.
+* Based on Thrift, so is fast to serialize/deserialize and has easy-to-use language bindings for many languages.

-* Convenience methods are serializing into flat files, which we call Chunks.
-The TREC KBA (http://trec-kba.org) corpus is stored in streamcorpus.Chunk files.
+* Convenience methods for serializing batches of documents into flat files, which we call Chunks.
+For example, the TREC KBA corpus is stored in streamcorpus.Chunk files, see http://trec-kba.org/

-* Unifies NLP data structures so that one pipeline can easily use different taggers in a unified way.
-For example, tokenization, sentence chunking, entity typing, human-generated annotation, and offsets are all defined in a manner such that the output of most tagging tools is easily mapped into streamcorpus structures.
+* Unifies NLP data structures so that one pipeline can use different taggers in a unified way.
+For example, tokenization, sentence chunking, entity typing, human-generated annotation, and offsets are all defined such that output from most tagging tools can be easily transformed into streamcorpus structures.
 It is currently in use with LingPipe and Stanford CoreNLP, and we are working towards testing with more.

 * Once a StreamItem has one or more sets of tokenized Sentence arrays, one can easily run downstream analytics that leverage the attributes